mendeldesign/curationarena/README.md

 Als je een foto selecteert op de iPad verschijnt hij op het scherm van de arena, en krijgt de foto op de tablet een blauwe rand. bij het de-selecteren verdwijnt de foto van het arena scherm.
 That’s it!

 To stop the webserver, use `^c (ctrl+c)`, or close the terminal window.

+## Adding photos

+At the moment, two users can show, browse, and tell at the same time.
+Their photos are located in two folder in `public/ExamplePhotos`.
+Photos go in respectively the `A` and `B` folders for each user.

 [1]:	http://www.materialisingmemories.com/
 [2]:	https://www.uts.edu.au/partners-and-community/data-arena/overview